San Diego Audit Appeals and Litigation Attorney

 - Worker classification audits

-To file an appeal with the IRS Office of Appeals, the taxpayer must request an appeals conference.
-This is accomplished by filing a written letter of protest, at which point the case will be referred to the Office of Appeals for review.
-The taxpayer must receive Letter 525, also called the "general 30-day letter," before submitting a protest letter.
+The taxpayer must request an appeals conference to file an appeal with the IRS Office of Appeals.
+It is accomplished by filing a written letter of protest, at which point the case will be referred to the Office of Appeals for review.
+The taxpayer must receive Letter 525, called the "general 30-day letter," before submitting a protest letter.
 The written protest must contain, among other elements, the following: